GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 This GDP describes an additional CLI which can be integrated into the build process of non-python programs to compile, link and run stencils written in GT4Py DSL from any host language that can link to C++ libraries.

+A `reference implementation <reference_impl_pr>`_ exists, which will on acception of this GDP be drawn on for adding functionality of this GDP in a series of separate pull requests.

 Motivation and Scope
 --------------------